DETAILED ACTION

 The USPTO Internet website contains terminal disclaimer forms which may be used.
 Please visit www.uspto.gov/patent/patents-forms.
 The actual filing date of the application in which the form is filed determines what form (e.g., PTO/SB/25, PTO/SB/26, PTO/AIA /25, or PTO/AIA /26) should be used.
 A web-based eTerminal Disclaimer may be filled out completely online using web-screens.
 An eTerminal Disclaimer that meets all requirements is auto-processed and approved immediately upon submission.
 For more information about eTerminal Disclaimers, refer to www.uspto.gov/patents/apply/applying-online/eterminal-disclaimer.

-Claims 37-40 and 43 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-2, 14, and 28 of copending Application No. 17/764,308 (herein after referred to as "first reference application").
+Claims 37-38 and 43 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1, 3-5, 7-8, and 14 of copending Application No. 18/013,530 (herein after referred to as “third reference application”).
 Although the claims at issue are not identical, they are not patentably distinct from each other.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.

-The first reference application and Brogdon are considered to be analogous to the present invention as they are in the same field of anti-BCMA antibodies/antigen binding domains and compositions thereof.
-Thus, it would have been obvious to one of ordinary skill in the art that the anti-BCMA antibody, useful for treating cancer, of the first reference application and another therapy (i.e., for treating cancer) could be used in combination, as suggested by Brogdon, wherein said antibody and another therapy could be provided in a first and second kit, respectively, because Brogdon suggests combining BCMA-targeting therapy (i.e., CARs) with another therapy, wherein the single components of such a combination may be packaged in a kit or separately, and one of ordinary skill in the art would recognize that the individual components could be provided in separate kits for the treatment of cancer because combining prior art elements according to known methods would be expected to yield predictable results; one kit providing two active agents, which may be administered separately as suggested by Brogdon, would serve the same purpose as a first and second kit used to provide the same combination of active ingredients useful for the same purpose (i.e., treating cancer, specifically BCMA-expressing cancer).
+Thus, it would have been obvious to one of ordinary skill in the art that the binding, useful for treating cancer, of the third reference application and another therapy (i.e., for treating cancer) could be used in combination, as suggested by Brogdon, wherein said binding protein and another therapy could be provided in a first and second kit, respectively, because the third reference application claims a combination of kits, and Brogdon specifically suggests combining BCMA-targeting therapy (i.e., CARs) with another therapy, wherein the single components of such a combination may be packaged in a kit or separately, and one of ordinary skill in the art would recognize that the individual components could be provided in separate kits for the treatment of cancer because combining prior art elements according to known methods would be expected to yield predictable results; one kit providing two active agents, as claimed by the third reference application, which may be administered separately as suggested by Brogdon, would serve the same purpose as a first and second kit used to provide the same combination of active ingredients useful for the same purpose (i.e., treating cancer, specifically BCMA-expressing cancer).

 This is a provisional nonstatutory double patenting rejection.